mikalaki/Ising_model_CUDA/README.md

 A university project.
 See ising-cuda-assigment.pdf for more info about the project .

+The Code for the 4 versions is located in the /src folder.

 #How tester Works
 For test the programm's correctness , open folder /tester in a terminal.After :